 Pat Pinnick is chief financial officer for the Forum.
 Pinnick has worked in the finance and accounting industry since 1977.
 He earned his undergraduate degree from the University of Illinois in 1977 and his MBA from the University of Notre Dame in 1985.
 He is a certified public accountant and is a member of the AICPA and Indiana CPA Society.
 Pinnick is located at the Forum headquarters in Goshen, IN, and has worked for the Forum since 2008.

-Patrick Tobin is an administrative assistant for the Center on Global Counterterrorism Cooperation.
-He has provided assistance and research for many projects undertaken by the Center and has helped plan and organize various workshops and seminars throughout Europe, Africa, and South Asia.
+Patrick Tobin is a Programs Assistant for the Center on Global Counterterrorism Cooperation.
+He has provided assistance and research for many projects undertaken by the Center on Global Counterterrorism Cooperation.
+He has helped plan and organize the Center on Global Counterterrorism Cooperation’s various workshops and seminars, including events abroad throughout Europe, Africa, South America, the Middle East, and South Asia.
 He graduated with a BA in political science from the School of Public Affairs at American University.
-Tobin is located in the Washington, DC, office and has worked for the Forum since 2008.